 So much has happened in the last few days- I hope I can do this story justice.
-First off, I’m happy to report that I am another step closer to checking bucket list item number 74 off.
-I want to be the first to admit that this is one bucket list item that I may never be able to check off completely.
+First off, I’m happy to report that I am another step closer to checking bucket list item number 74 off (which is to stay at every single Southwest overnight).
+I will admit that this is one bucket list item that I may never be able to check off completely.
 The reason why is because my employer always changes what overnights are available to the flight attendants.
 Since I’m based in Denver, there are some places where we just don’t go.
 Now if I were still Baltimore-based, there would be some other places that I would not be able to go- places that may be only available to Denver-based flight crews.
 Does that make any sense?
 Regardless, it’s good to have goals and reach for dreams, even if they may never come to fruition.

 Across the street from the restaurant is the Lorraine Motel- this is the place where the reverend Martin Luther King Jr. was shot and killed, as he stood on the motel’s balcony.
 Now, this site serves as The Civil Rights Museum.
 It was such an incredible experience to be there.
 The motel has been preserved in the same condition that it had been back on April 4th, 1968, the day of his assassination.